berendkleinhaneveld/sublime-doorstop/README.md

 {
    "settings": {
         // Put the full path to a python executable here, preferably
-        // from virtualenv that has doorstop installed "python_interpreter": "/absolute/path/to/bin/python",
+        // from a virtualenv that has doorstop installed "python_interpreter": "/absolute/path/to/bin/python",

         // Put the full path to the doorstop root folder here